-If flatten_keys is set, all keys will be kept at the top level of the result dictionary, using a . to separate each part of a key.
+If flatten\keys is set, all keys will be kept at the top level of the result dictionary, using a . to separate each part of a key.
 When this happens, the second pass will be omitted.

-- cls (type.)
-A subclass of Model. - fields (dict.)
-Key/value pairs to be used for queries. - with_operators (bool.) (optional) Whether or not to process operators. - flatten_keys (bool.) (optional) Whether to allow the nested keys to be nested.
+- field map (dict.)
+Key/value pairs defining the field map. - fields (dict.)
+Key/value pairs to be used for queries. - with\operators (bool.) (optional) Whether or not to process operators. - flatten\keys (bool.) (optional) Whether to allow the nested keys to be nested.

-Returns dict - key/value pairs renamed based on cls's field_map mapping.
+Returns dict - key/value pairs renamed based on cls's field\map mapping.